 - Beat in the eggs, one by one, adding a little of the flour if the mixture curdles.

-- Sieve in the dry ingredients and gently stir until just combined along with the chocolate.
+- Sieve in the dry ingredients, along with the chocolate and gently stir until just combined.

-- Divide the mixture between 12 lined muffin moulds.
+- Divide the mixture between 12 muffin moulds lined with paper cases.

 - Leave to cool for a few minutes, then turn out onto a wire rack to cool completely.

-As muffins, fairy cakes and cupcakes are the theme for Tea Time Treats this month over at Lavender and Lovage, I am sending these off to Karen’s ever groaning tea table.
-This event is co-hosted at The Hedge Combers.
+Muffins, fairy cakes and cupcakes are the theme for Tea Time Treats this month over at Lavender and Lovage.
+So I’m sending these strawberry cakes off to Karen’s ever groaning tea table.

 Anything goes for Simply Eggcellent with the Dashing Dom over at Belleau Kitchen this month.
-So he’s getting the roasted strawberry cakes with defunct icing.
+So he’s getting these roasted strawberry cakes with defunct icing.

 Midsummer Madness is the theme for Love Cake over at Jibber Jabber UK this month.
-Well I certainly got mad when I couldn’t get my Italian buttercream to work and as it was posted on Midsummer’s day and features midsummer roasted strawberries, I reckon these are eminently eligible.
+Well I certainly got mad when I couldn’t get my Italian buttercream to work.
+And as it was posted on Midsummer’s day and features midsummer roasted strawberries, I reckon this recipe is eminently eligible.

-And last but not least, these go off to Helen at Casa Costello for Bake of the Week.
+And last but not least, these delicious little cakes go off to Helen at Casa Costello for Bake of the Week.